7945. Gnomes

 }

-directed graph. flag = 0 means that graph has no cycles.
+flag = 0 means that the graph contains no cycles.

 flag = 0;